 (This page is mainly for people looking for more information about me and my professional background.
 If you’re just here to read the blog, look over here.
 If you’d like to contact me, you can email me at siteemail at this domain.)

 For over a decade prior to that, he was a Senior Editor and the “Mac Gems” columnist at Macworld, where he also covered the Mac and iOS platforms; general and mobile computing; fitness technology and wearables; digital media; and consumer audio.
-He was previously Senior Reviews Editor for Playlist magazine and Website (now part of Macworld proper), and at various times an Editor, Contributing Editor, and columnist for MacFixIt.com.
+He was previously Senior Reviews Editor for Playlist, a magazine and website dedicated to digital audio (later part of Macworld proper), and at various times an Editor, Contributing Editor, and columnist for MacFixIt.com.

 Dan is also the author of two editions of the acclaimed Mac OS X Power Tools; author of Your iPod Life; co-author of Ted Landau’s Mac OS X Help Line; and a past editor/author of The Macintosh Bible.
-These days, he focuses on PDF over paper as a part-time editor for the Take Control series of technology-focused ebooks.
-He also contributes to the online publication TidBITS and writes articles for various other publications.
-Nearly 18 years years ago, he created one of the first electronic books, InformINIT, an award-winning guide to the “classic” Mac OS.
-All together, he has written over 1000 articles and has authored, co-authored, or edited over 30 books.
+Post-Mac OS X Power Tools, he focused on PDF over paper as an editor for the Take Control series of technology-focused ebooks.
+He also contributed to the online publication TidBITS and wrote articles for various other publications.

 Dan was previously named to the MacTech 25, a publicly chosen list of the most influential people in the Mac technical community.
-He’s also one of the faces behind ChangeShortName, a popular utility for OS X.
+He was also one of the people behind ChangeShortName, a popular utility for OS X.